-- 1. Wherever possible, middle school teachers will not be required to teach more than two (2) subjects per semester nor more than a total of three (3) teaching preparations. - 2.
-Wherever possible, middle school teachers will not be required to teach more than an average of five (5) classes per day during the schedule cycle. - 3.
-Wherever possible, middle school teachers will not be assigned more than an average of six (6) periods per day consisting of no more than an average of five (5) teaching periods and one (1) administrative period per day per schedule cycle. - 4.
-Wherever possible, middle school teachers shall have at least one twenty (20) minute duty-free lunch period. - 5.
+- 4. Wherever possible, middle school teachers shall have at least one twenty (20) minute duty-free lunch period. - 5.
 Wherever possible, the ratio of students to teachers assigned to a team will not exceed 25:1. - 6.
 The daily preparation period for middle school teachers shall be at least the length of a single class period. - 7.
 If feasible, and except in emergencies, no Physical Education class will exceed thirty (30) students. - 8.
-Whenever the total number of students assigned to a teacher exceeds one hundredthirty (130) per day, the teacher will be granted relief from his/her duty.
+Whenever the total number of students assigned to a teacher exceeds one hundred-thirty (130) per day, the teacher will be granted relief from their duty.